|

 The

-decks look great and are finally finished.
-I am very pleased with the
+decks looked great and were finally finished.
+I was very pleased with the

 color and the contrast between the nonskid and the white Awlgrip.
 It is